domenico-simone/deep-metaviriomes/docs/host-prediction.md

 ### Viral contigs

-The dataset included here is available at NCBI with accession numbers:MT141153-MT145203.
+Viral contigs used in this protocol are available at NCBI with accession numbers:MT141153-MT145203.

 ### NCBI genomes